titaniummachine1/Swing_prediction.lua/README.md

 💻 calculates collision between the sphere of range of melee range and enemy hitbox in future when swing would had ended already

 if it predicts you would hit the enemy after swing ends it will perform a swing

-# Lmaobox Beta Setup

-How to run Swing_prediction.lua:
-  1. Create a .bat file in the same directory as lmaobox.exe.
-  2. Right-click the .bat file and click "edit".
-  3. Put "Lmaobox file name.exe -beta" inside the file, save, and run it.
-  4. It should look similar to this: `start Lmaobox file-name.exe -beta`

 [![Changelog](https://img.shields.io/badge/Changelog-Latest%20Release-blue?style=for-the-badge)](https://github.com/titaniummachine1/Swing_prediction.lua/compare/v1.3.9_stable...main)